eXceediDeaL/CodeRunner/README.md

 ### Binary Files

-See the latest action CI-CD, and download the artifacts `built` for your OS.
+See the latest action CI-CD, and download the artifacts `published` for your OS.

 ## CLI Mode